phil10181/phil10181/README.md

 -Hi, I’m @phil10181
 -I’m interested in website development and cybersecurity.
 -I’m currently learning React.js
--I'm looking to build a project that provides helpful information for others.
+-I'm looking to persue my learning and become the best coder that I can be.